 “And his suicide is supported by forensic psychiatrist Dr Paul Mullen, who was engaged by the Bar Council,” he added.

 Nazri said that Mullen noted that Teoh’s risk of committing suicide soared drastically due to the long hours of aggressive interrogation.

-Interestingly RPK in his series to uncover the killers of the late Customs Officer Ahmad Sarbaini (who died in a very similar way) wrote this:-
+Interestingly RPK in his series at Malaysia-Net blog to uncover the killers of the late Customs Officer Ahmad Sarbaini (who died in a very similar way) wrote this:-

 Shockingly, they brought Ahmad Sarbaini to the pantry.
 Incredibly, as punishment for attempting to retract his ‘confession’, Mohd Fauzi ordered him to climb out of the window and forced him to stand on the ledge.